yuejiaointel/scikit-learn-intelex/doc/sources/input-types.rst

 Supported input types
 =====================

-Just like Scikit-Learn estimators, estimators from Intel(R)'s Extension are able to accept and work with different classes of input data, including:
+Just like Scikit-Learn estimators, estimators from Extension are able to accept and work with different classes of input data, including:

 - `Numpy <https://numpy.org/>`__ arrays.